 Vulcan then fled the planet in order to exact his vengeance on the entire Shi'ar Empire.
 Professor X then chose Rachel to be a member of a special team that would travel to space to defeat Vulcan.
 Other team members included Havok, Polaris, Nightcrawler, Warpath and Darwin (another student of Xavier's who had survived Krakoa).
 Because Charles was still depowered at the time, he and Rachel trained intensively on her telepathy and often allowed Charles' mind to flow through hers.
 The team launched into space using an old Shi'ar spaceship and started following Vulcan, who having regained his memory, was slowly destroying the Shi'ar Empire.

-They were soon joined by The Starjammers, Lilandra and Korvus,a mysterious Shi'ar prisoner, originally sent to kill Professor Xavier.
+They were soon joined by The Starjammers, Lilandra and Korvus, a mysterious Shi'ar prisoner, originally sent to kill the Starchilde - Rachel due to her current connection to the Phoenix.
 Korvus wielded the Phoenix Blade, which contained a small portion of The Phoenix Force, being passed on to him by one of his ancestors who, though a Shi'ar, was an avatar to the Phoenix Force, Rookshir.
-Upon having contact with the Phoenix Blade, as she was fighting Korvus, Rachel telepathically exchanged memories with him, immediately forming a psychic rapport with him also, and absorbing The Phoenix Force contained in the Blade.
-After that, the attraction between the two was obvious and they started becoming more and more intimate.
-The group fought the Shi'ar, whose leader was now Emperor Vulcan, having married Deathbird and executed D'Ken, who in the meantime had claimed and taken the throne from Lilandra.
+Upon having contact with the Phoenix Blade, as she was fighting Korvus, Rachel telepathically exchanged memories with him, immediately forming a psychic rapport with him, and also absorbing a portion of the Phoenix Force contained within the Blade.
+Rachel soon frees Korvus from the Shi'ar's control and invites him onto the team despite Warpath being weary at such a decision.

 Age Of X